zeroc-ice/ice-demos/js/README.md

 running the server; please refer to the README of each client before starting the server.

 To try a different client, terminate the server that you started earlier, change to the new server directory and start the new server.

+#### Secure WebSockets on iOS and Android

+To use WSS on iOS and Android it may be required (depending on browser and platform) that the server certificate's common name mathces the computer hosting the demos, and that the demo certificate authority be installed on your device.

+First you'll need to generate a new certifcates to match the IP address of the computer hosting the demos.

+    > certs/makecerts.py [ip address]

+Next you must install the certificate authority on your device.
+The simplest way is to email the CA certificate (`certs/cacert.pem`) to yourself then follow the instructions below to install the certificate on your device.

+Once installed you connected to the server using the same ip address used to create the certificates.

+##### Installing certificates on iOS

+Open the certificate (`cacert.pem`) from the device's email client.
+You will be promped to create a configuration profile containing this certificate.

+##### Installing certificates on Android

+Download the certifcate (`cacert.pem`) to the device from an email client.
+Next go to _Settings -> Security -> Install from storage_, and choose
+`cacert.pem`.
+Enter a name and press OK.

 [1]: https://zeroc.com/chat/index.html
 [2]: http://nodejs.org